Mustafa Kemal Atatürk – the creator of modern Türkiye

 Becoming a modern nation

-Faith became a matter of personal choice, Shariah courts were replaced by secular courts and the religious school system was abolished.
-In 1937 the secularity of Türkiye was added to the Constitution as a clause, making Turkey the only country with a predominantly Muslim population to be a secular state.
+Under Atatürk’s leadership, faith became a matter of personal choice.
+Sharia courts were replaced with secular courts, and the religious school system was dismantled.
+In 1937, secularism was formally enshrined in the Constitution, making Türkiye the first predominantly Muslim nation to adopt a secular framework.

 Historical Turkish dress